vikingeducation/prep_basics/test-yourself-answers.md

 #### What is Bash?

-"Abbreviation for Bourne-Again SHell, the command-line shell for GNU/Linux."
+"Abbreviation for Bourne-Again Shell, the command-line shell for GNU/Linux."
 *Contributed by [Michael Alexander](http://github.com/betweenparentheses)*

 #### How can you navigate into a particular file directory?